EzekielWachira/Anime-App/README.md

 * Dagger Hilt - Used for Dependency Injection
 * Room - Persistence library making it easier to work with SQLite database
 * ViewModel - Designed to store and manage UI data in a lifecycler aware fashion.
+* Paging 3 - Paging library for android

 ## LightMode && Dark Mode
 <div>